saturneric/GpgFrontend/SECURITY.md

 ## Platform & Library Support

-According to security concern and my limiting time to contributing, GpgFrontend will gradually drop the support of some old platforms.
-Furthermore, GpgFrontend will try to use newer libraries when it's more secure or taking another advantages.
+In light of security considerations and limited time available for contribution, GpgFrontend will gradually cease to support certain older platforms.
+Furthermore, GpgFrontend will aim to utilize newer and more secure libraries whenever possible.

-Starting from v1.0.0, x32 operating system was no longer support.
-Mainly because I have limit time and the fact that x32 machine is getting less and less in the pc market, so I plan to stop spending tons of time dealing with lots of complex problem which might made me crazy. x64 is just enough, or you can use gpg4usb.
+As of version v1.0.0, we no longer support x32 operating systems.
+This decision stems from time constraints and the dwindling usage of x32 machines in the PC market.
+Consequently, I plan to cease dealing with complex issues associated with this system. x64 should suffice for most users, or alternatively, gpg4usb can be used.

-Starting from v2.0.1, Ubuntu 16.04 was no longer support.
-Mainly because Ubuntu 16.04 LTS's lifetime had come into an end at during that time.
-Keep using this version of Ubuntu is not safe anymore.
+As of version v2.0.1, we no longer support Ubuntu 16.04, as the LTS life cycle of this version had ended by then.
+Continuing to use this version of Ubuntu is therefore not safe.

-Starting from v2.1.0, macOS 10.15 was no longer support.
-Mainly because this OS will no longer support by GitHub Action in the near future.
-Also, I think this version is old enough to drop it out, and Apple might not longer to support it soon.
+From version v2.1.0 onwards, we no longer support macOS 10.15, due to its impending discontinuation by GitHub Action.
+Considering its age, and the likelihood of Apple discontinuing support soon, it seems prudent to drop it.

-Starting from v2.1.1, Ubuntu 18.04 is no longer support.
-Mainly because Ubuntu 18.04 is not support by GitHub Action any more since April 3.
-So, all the build will move to Qt6, since Ubuntu 20.04 is supported by Qt6.
+As of version v2.1.1, we no longer support Ubuntu 18.04, as it isn't supported by GitHub Action since April 3rd.
+Thus, all builds will transition to Qt6, since Ubuntu 20.04 is compatible with Qt6.

-Starting from v2.1.2, Qt5 API will be removed from source, which means that the whole project will use Qt6 API and won't be able to compile under Qt5.
-I will consider removing deb package build.
+Starting from v2.1.2, the Qt5 API will be removed from the source code.
+This implies that the entire project will now utilize the Qt6 API and will no longer compile under Qt5.
+Consideration is being given to removing the deb package build as well.

 ## Reporting a Vulnerability

-If you want to report a vulnerability, it's not good to raise an issue in public.
-You should email eric@bktus.com to contract me.
-In the email, You can describe the vulnerability you have just discovered and request a hot-fix.
-Or you can just provide a git patch to fix it and send it to me using the email.
+In case you wish to report a vulnerability, please avoid raising an issue publicly.
+Instead, contact me directly via email at eric@bktus.com.
+In your email, please describe the vulnerability you've discovered and request a hot-fix if necessary.
+Alternatively, you could create a git patch to resolve the issue and send it to me via email.
+This approach would expedite the resolution of any vulnerabilities.
-This is a better way to solve the vulnerability as quick as possible.